Employment and HR

 • the employee has a commission arrangement; or

-• the employee is entitled to be part of a bonus scheme.
+• the employee is entitled to be part of a bonus scheme;

 For which employees is the employment contract relevant?

-• full time staff;
+• full time staff; and

-• part time staff; and
+• part time staff.

 Links to employment legislation and industrial agreements